loveencounterflow/interlex/README.md

   contains **(1)**&nbsp;either **(a)**&nbsp;another level's name, or **(b)**&nbsp;a symbolic string `..` to
   indicate 'jump back from current level, return to the previous level'; and **(2)**&nbsp;an optional 'carry mark'.
-* Jumps can be either 'sticky' or 'carrying' depending on whether the lexeme produced from the respective token will 'stick' to the token's level or be 'carried' along to the new level (the jump's target).
-Sticky jumps have no explicit marker as they represent the 'default of least surprise' (a lexeme looks almost like the token it was produced by, after all); carrying jumps are indicated by an `!` exclamation mark behind the jump target, so for example a token declaration in level `gnd` that contains `{ jump:
-  'otherlevel!', }` indicates that the resulting lexeme's `level` will be `otherlevel`, not `gnd`."
+* Jumps can be either 'staying' or 'carrying' depending on whether the lexeme produced from the token will 'stay' in the token's level or be 'carried' along to the new level (the jump's target).
+Non-carrying jumps have no explicit marker; carrying jumps are indicated by an `!` exclamation mark behind the jump target, so for example a token declaration in level `gnd` that contains `{ jump: 'otherlevel!', }` indicates that the resulting lexeme's `level` will be `otherlevel`, not `gnd`."

 ## To Be Written